Brangaine: Narrative

 Brangaine plays essentially the same role in the early poetic versions of Béroul and Thomas of Britain, and their respective German successors Eilhart von Oberge and Gottfried von Strassburg.
 She is the inadvertent catalyst in the development of the story's central romance: before Tristan takes Iseult back to Cornwall to be the wife of his uncle King Mark, Iseult's mother (also named Iseult) entrusts Brangaine with a love potion meant for Iseult and her new husband to drink on their wedding night.
 However, Tristan and Iseult find the potion on the boat ride to Cornwall, and mistaking it for regular wine, they drink it.
 So begins their unstoppable passion.

 Upon arrival in Cornwall, the virgin Brangaine plays a second important role: she secretly substitutes for Iseult on her wedding night to King Mark, protecting Iseult's honor.
-In Malory, Brangaine is more than "a mere compliant servant, there is a certain amount of strife between her and Iseult."
+In Thomas's version, Brangaine is more than "a mere compliant servant, there is a certain amount of strife between her and Iseult."
 Afterwards, however, Iseult grows worried that Brangaine might reveal their secret, or develop feelings for Mark.
 She orders servants to take her out in the woods and kill her.
 The servants cannot bring themselves to do it, and instead tie the handmaid to a tree.
 Iseult comes to her senses, and overjoyed that Brangaine is not dead, frees her and apologizes for her actions.